 It’s also more likely that those who endorse conspiracy theories will not self-isolate, even if symptoms are present, and will not follow the proper hygiene rules like washing their hands or wearing a mask.
 And don’t even think about asking them to get the COVID-19 vaccine.

-Most recently, Lizzy Rose, an anti-masker, became famous for berating Bunnings staff after they asked her why she wasn’t wearing a mask inside their store.
+In 2021, Lizzy Rose, an anti-masker, became famous for berating Bunnings staff after they asked her why she wasn’t wearing a mask inside their store.

 In a video posted to social media, Rose said that she had a “medical exemption” for not wearing a mask inside the store.
 According to the woman, she was asked to leave and the staff had “threatened” to call police on her.

 “Because as far as they’re concerned, my medical exemption is irrelevant.
 And it’s actually not.
 As we know, I have every legal right to protect my health and myself, and I am exempt and I have all the documents to prove it.
 So let’s see what happens,” she said into her camera.

 Rose then proceeded to say how “sad” it was that “so many people are so fearful.”

 “It’s so sad that people are just so fearful of what they’re told, what they’re programmed.
 It’s really, really sad,” she said.

 — cam smith (@sexenheimer) July 26, 2020

 This video, of course, is problematic for so many reasons.

 At the time of publishing, Victoria had recorded 723 new coronavirus cases and 13 deaths in the past 24 hours.
 A very good reason for masks to be worn.